Asst. Sheriff Tim Curran currently oversees the Human Resources and Court Services Bureaus.

 In 2004, Curran was promoted to Lieutenant.
 He was assigned to the Sheriff’s Communications Center and the Special Investigations Division

 working in the Criminal Intelligence Detail and the Narcotics Task Force.

 In 2008, Curran was promoted to Captain, assigned to the Vista Patrol Station and later the Central Investigations Division.
 In 2011,

-Curran was promoted to Commander and assigned to the Law Enforcement Services Bureau.
-In 2014, he was assigned to the Detention Services Bureau.
+Curran was promoted to Commander and assigned to the Law Enforcement Services Bureau and later served in the Detention Services Bureau.

 In August 2014, Sheriff Gore appointed Tim Curran to the rank of Assistant Sheriff.